tessercat/anthony-henday/09-february-1755.md

 [^february-1755-3]: Three Hills Creek.

 February 5 to 9.
 Wednesday, Friday, Saturday & Sunday.
 All hands trapping foxes.
-I walked in Snow-shoos for the first time this winter.
+I walked in Snow-shoes for the first time this winter.
 In the Evening Smoked & feasted with the French Leader.

 February 10.
 Monday.
 Travelled 4 Miles N.W.
 Level land tall woods; Spoke with 4 Indian men who told us that the far distant Archithinue Natives had killed 30 of the nigh ones & 7 of our Indians.